Global shares hold near highs as investors await U.S. jobs data

-SHANGHAI (Reuters) - The MSCI global share index hovered near record highs and Asian shares rose on Wednesday after strong consumer confidence lifted U.S. shares, but investor caution ahead of U.S. jobs data and around rising virus cases capped gains.
+SHANGHAI, June 30 (Reuters) - The MSCI global share index (.MIWD00000PUS) hovered near record highs and Asian shares rose on Wednesday after strong consumer confidence lifted U.S. shares, but investor caution ahead of U.S. jobs data and around rising virus cases capped gains.

 The Asian index was last up 0.13% on the day.